What We Do

 Carrying can also support positive mental health, with not only the benefits of being hands free, but also due to the natural organic chemicals in both ours, and our child's brain that are activated when we hold our children close.
 These naturally occurring, organic chemicals being released are refereed to as "fell good hormones" which include oxytocin, dopamine, and serotonin.
 These are the same hormones released when giving someone a hug; in particular, oxytocin helps us to build bonds and connections, which, in turn help build a positive mental health.

 Another benefit of these hormones is how they help your body to produce and release breast milk.
-Successful breastfeeding can help some families to meet one of their parenting goals, which will also help to lead to a positive mental health.
+Human milk feeding can help some families to meet one of their parenting goals, which will also help to lead to a positive mental health.

 As well as the mental health benefits, there are many physical health benefits carrying can support, some are more spoken about than others.
 One of the more discussed benefits is the child's hip development.
 Many carriers now display on their packaging that they are "hip healthy".
 By this the carriers are stipulating, that they support the child while being carried in an ergonomic position.
 However, it is important to be aware of what this means, to ensure it fitted correctly.